Grief

 Dig deeper with Sebastian →

-Worden establishes grief as a multidimensional experiential term, distinct from mourning and bereavement, encompassing the full phenomenological range of the bereaved person's response to death.
+Worden establishes a precise clinical definition of grief as a multidimensional experiential construct distinct from mourning and bereavement, forming the conceptual foundation of his task-based therapeutic model.

 J William Worden, ABPP, Grief Counseling and Grief Therapy A Handbook for the, 2018thesis